Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems: Entropy Conservation For Cyclic Systems

 Potential physical consequences of the choice of self-adjoint extension can be examined by observing that time evolution corresponds to a translation in $\theta$.
 Including the time argument explicitly in the wavefunction, harmonic dynamics guarantee

 In particular, the wavefunction at the $\theta$ boundaries may be expressed in terms of a time translation of the wavefunction at an arbitrary point in $\theta$

-Combining this with the fact that Eq.(\ref{eq:selfadjointcondition}) must hold at all times, we obtain the relation
+Combining this with the fact that Eq. (\ref{eq:selfadjointcondition}) must hold at all times, we obtain the relation

 where $N$ is an integer and $\theta_b= \theta_+ -\theta_- $.
 When $\theta_b$ is chosen to be $\frac{2 \pi}{N}$, states may acquire an additional phase ${\rm e}^{i N \beta\left(J\right)}$ after each period of the motion.
 For this reason, although the dynamics are periodic, it is possible to choose boundary conditions such that the wavefunction is \emph{not} periodically symmetric due to the additional phase.
-While observable expectations will be unaffected by such a phase, their correlations functions may be.
-Two observables $A$ and $B$ have a two-time correlation function:
+While observable expectations will be unaffected by such a phase, the time translation symmetry of correlation functions will be altered by its presence.